russellllaputa/busy-quiet-net/README.md

 ## Test

-For example, to test the downloaded pretrained models on Kinetics, you can run the scripts below.
-The scripts test RNL on 8-frame setting by running:
+For example, to test the models, you can run the scripts below.
+The scripts test on 16-frame setting by running:

 ```bash
 # test on kinetics
 python test_f.py something --weights=ckpt.pt --test_segments=16 --batch_size=4  -j 10 --test_crops=3  --full_res --dense_sample
 # test on Something